sqlchat/sqlchat/README.md

 ## Why

-As we enter the [Developer Tools 2.0 era](https://www.sequoiacap.com/article/ai-powered-developer-tools/), there is a massive opportunity to rebuild the existing tools using chat-based interface.
+As we enter the [Developer Tools 2.0 era](https://www.sequoiacap.com/article/ai-powered-developer-tools/), there is a massive opportunity to rebuild the existing tools using the chat-based interface.
 SQL Client is no exception.
 Instead of navigating across many UI controls, a chat-based interface is much more intuitive.
 Of course, only if that works, and our goal is to deliver that experience.

 ## How

-SQL Chat is built by Next.js, it supports following databases and will add more over the time:
+SQL Chat is built by Next.js, it supports the following databases and will add more over time:

 - MySQL
 - PostgreSQL

 ## Data Privacy

-- All database conenction configs are stored locally in your browser.
+- All database connection configs are stored locally in your browser.
 You can also visit settings to clear the data.

 - Only the database schema will be sent to the OpenAI API.
-No table data will be sent to there.
+No table data will be sent there.

 ## Local Development